Qualitative research: Health psychology

-In the field of health psychology, qualitative methods have become increasingly employed in research on understanding health and illness and how health and illness are socially constructed in everyday life.
-Since then, a broad range of qualitative methods have been adopted by health psychologists, including discourse analysis, thematic analysis, narrative analysis, and interpretative phenomenological analysis.
-In 2015, the journal Health Psychology published a special issue on qualitative research.
+In the field of health psychology, qualitative methods have become increasingly employed in research on understanding health and illness and the extent to which health and illness are features of everyday life that are socially constructed.
+An early collection of works on the application of qualitative methods to research in health psychology was published in 1999.
+Since then, a broad range of qualitative methods have been adopted by health psychologists, including discourse analysis, thematic analysis, Narrative psychology, and interpretative phenomenological analysis.
+Qualitative research in health psychology became popular in Europe, New Zealand, and Australia.
+In 1999, the Journal of Health Psychology published a special issue on qualitative research followed by a special issue in Health Psychology Review.
+In the United States, qualitative methods were more slowly adopted and in 2015, the journal Health Psychology published a special issue on qualitative research.

 Industrial and organizational psychology

 According to Doldor and colleagues organizational psychologists extensively use qualitative research "during the design and implementation of activities like organizational change, training needs analyses, strategic reviews, and employee development plans."
+The idea that there is a dichotomy between quantitative and qualitative research methods is a false one and that many industrial-organizational researchers consider themselves allied to both types of methods.

 Occupational health psychology

 Although research in the field of occupational health psychology (OHP) has predominantly been quantitatively oriented, some OHP researchers have employed qualitative methods.
 Qualitative research efforts, if directed properly, can provide advantages for quantitatively oriented OHP researchers.
 These advantages include help with (1) theory and hypothesis development, (2) item creation for surveys and interviews, (3) the discovery of stressors and coping strategies not previously identified, (4) interpreting difficult-to-interpret quantitative findings, (5) understanding why some stress-reduction interventions fail and others succeed, and (6) providing rich descriptions of the lived lives of people at work.
 Some OHP investigators have united qualitative and quantitative methods within a single study (e.g., Elfering et al., [2005]); these investigators have used qualitative methods to assess job stressors that are difficult to ascertain using standard measures and well validated standardized instruments to assess coping behaviors and dependent variables such as mood.
+American research psychologists Schonfeld and Mazzola advanced the view that in OHP (and I-O psychology) the idea that there is a dichotomy between quantitative and qualitative research methods is a false one and that OHP researchers can be allied to both types of methods.